Find out all the ways you are unconsciously racking up debt and how to pay them off.

 - May carry a processing fee

-Standard Chartered Cashone Personal Loan Welcome Gift: Enjoy up to S$3,100 cashback when you apply for loan with a loan tenure of 3 to 5 years.
-Valid till 30 June 2023.
+Standard Chartered CashOne Personal Loan Welcome Gift: Enjoy up to S$4,100 cashback when you apply for loan with a loan tenure of 3 to 5 years.
+Plus, enjoy 3x cashback on the first month's interest upon approval.
+Valid till 31 December 2023.
 T&Cs apply.

 There’s another financial tool you can use to reduce your interest charges, and this will be especially useful to those who are heavily indebted.